strawlab/drosophila_eye_map/README.txt

-These programs and files have been extraced from Andrew Straw's "fsee" `software package`_ for simulating the visual world of Drosophila described in Dickson, Straw, and Dickinson (in press).
+These programs and files have been extraced from Andrew Straw's "fsee" `software package`_ for simulating the visual world of Drosophila described in Dickson, Straw, and Dickinson (2008).
 At the 2nd International Conference on Invertebrate Vision in Sweden, 2008, Andrew learned that a digitized form of the Drosophila eye map would be useful to others, and so he created this package.